-Company TSR Percentile Rank RSUs as Percentage of Target
+Company TSR Percentile Rank e of Target

 <25% 0%

 25% 25%

 50% 100%

 75% 150%

 ≥90% 200%

 If our TSR percentile is between the points shown above, the percentage of performance-based RSUs that vest will be determined based on linear interpolation.
-RSUs will vest on May 30, 2025 following our compensation committee's certification of our TSR relative to the TSR of the companies in our comparator group.
+RSUs will vest on May 29, 2026 following our compensation committee's certification of our TSR relative to the TSR of the companies in our comparator group.
 One share of our common stock will be issued for each RSU earned and vested.
 If our absolute TSR is negative over the performance period, the payout will not exceed 100% of the target number of performance-based RSUs.
 No performance-based RSUs will be earned if our percentile rank is lower than 25%.

-The fiscal 2022 equity awards would generally be forfeited if the recipient is not continuously employed by us through the applicable vesting date.
-Vesting of the award in the absence of continued employment through May 30, 2025 occurs in certain limited circumstances, which our compensation committee believes is consistent with prevailing market practices:
+The fiscal 2023 equity awards would generally be forfeited if the recipient is not continuously employed by us through the applicable vesting date.
+Vesting of the award in the absence of continued employment through May 29, 2026 occurs in certain limited circumstances, which our compensation committee believes is consistent with prevailing market practices:

-- a "double trigger" scenario (i.e., a change of control of our company followed by a termination of employment by the individual with "good reason" or by us or our acquiror without "cause") or, in the case of performance-based equity awards, in the case of a change of control where the awards are neither continued following a change of control nor assumed or converted by the successor entity; - · death or disability; and - qualifying retirement (defined as age 62 with five years of employment), which would provide for a prorated portion of the award (including in the case of performance-based equity awards, subject to the relative-TSR performance metrics) to become payable to the recipient.
+- a "double trigger" scenario (i.e., a change of control of our company followed by a termination of employment by the individual with "good reason" or by us or our acquiror without "cause") or, in the case of performance-based equity awards, in the case of a change of control where the awards are neither continued following a change of control nor assumed or converted by the successor entity; - · death or disability; and - qualifying retirement (defined as age 62 with five years of employment), which would provide for a prorated portion of the award (including in the case of performance-based equity awards, subject to the relative-TSR performance metrics) to become payable to the recipient on May 29, 2026 at the conclusion of the vesting period.